xiaooye/ionic-framework/core/src/components/modal/readme.md

 > Note: The `swipeToClose` property has no effect when using a sheet modal as sheet modals must be swipeable in order to be usable.

+## Preventing a Modal from Dismissing

+When entering data into a modal, it is often desirable to have a way of preventing accidental data loss.
+The `canDismiss` property on `ion-modal` gives developers control over when a modal is allowed to dismiss.

+There are two different ways of using the `canDismiss` property.

+### Setting a boolean value

+Developers can set `canDismiss` to a boolean value.
+If `canDismiss` is `true`, then the modal will close when users attempt to dismiss the modal.
+If `canDismiss` is `false`, then the modal will not close when users attempt to dismiss the modal.

+Setting a boolean value should be used when you need to require a particular action to be taken prior to a modal being dismissed.
+For example, if developers want to require that a "Terms of Use" checkbox is checked prior to closing the modal, they could set `canDismiss` to `false` initially and update it to `true` when the checkbox is checked.

+### Setting a callback function

+Developers can set `canDismiss` to be a function.
+This function must return a `Promise` that resolves to either `true` or `false`.
+If the promise resolves to `true`, then the modal will dismiss.
+If the promise resolves to `false`, then the modal will not dismiss.

+Setting a callback function should be used when you have complex dismissing criteria such as showing a confirmation dialog prior to dismissing the modal.
+The option that users select in this dialog can then be used to determine whether or not the modal should proceed with dismissing.

+Note that setting a callback function will cause the swipe gesture to be interrupted when using a card or sheet modal.
+This is because Ionic does not know what your callback function will resolve to ahead of time.

 ## Interfaces

 Below you will find all of the options available to you when using the `modalController`.
 These options should be supplied when calling `modalController.create()`.